MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/Readme.md

 The keyword `RESTART` increase the speed of calculations, both for SCF and TD-DFPT calculations.
 Therefore, the `RESTART` is required to be set to `.TRUE.` in `TDDFPT` section.
 Also, the `WFN_RESTART_FILE_NAME` in this section should exist with a random `tdwfn` file name.
 The same is also needed in the `FORCE_EVAL` section. `WFN_RESTRAT_FILE_NAME` should exist in the input with an random `wfn` file name.

 In the `&MO_CUBES` section the number of occupied and unoccupied orbitals must be specified.
 This is dependent on the TD-DFPT calculations and the user have to make a good guess to make sure that the cube files of all the states in the excitation analysis of TD-DFPT calculations exist.
+This guess can be obtained from running the calculations for 5-10 steps.

-## 2.
+## 2. Bash file for running the calculations for one job

+The standard sample bash file for submitting the calculations through `slurm` and `sbatch` for running the Python code here is the `submit_template.slm`.